lpmi-13/current-projects/README.md

 ## 35) test out AR with react web app
 - https://github.com/nitin42/React-Web-AR

-## 36) mock out turning a github user's contribution data into a sim-city web UI
-- each programming language is a type of zone (commercial, industrial, residential...possibly map to compiled vs scripting vs ??? languages)
-- height is based on number of merged PRs
-- density is based on chronology?
-- area is based on number of repos contributed to
-- make this into a VR area? like a landscape...commits as height, contributors as area, forks as roads...

 ## 37) Attempt to redo text highlighting in textarea
 - https://github.com/keustma/react-highlighted-textarea